-My husband and I live in Seattle, Washington with our 19-month-old daughter, Dakota, and our vizlsa.
+My husband and I live in Seattle, Washington with our 19-month-old daughter, D, and our vizlsa.
 We will welcome a new family member, a baby boy, at the end of May!

 Since becoming a parent, I have realized that it is much easier to stick with routines in a classroom, when there is more structure and a formal schedule.
 At home, there is flexibility in our schedule and we go on short outings most days, so our routine changes a bit too.
 I would also say that the role of “mama” versus “guide” has come with a lot more self-doubt, emotion, and compassion for other parents!
 Though my confidence in Montessori education hasn’t wavered, I empathize with parents’ challenges in implementing every principle at home.

-3. What is currently your favourite thing to do at home with Dakota?
+3. What is currently your favourite thing to do at home with D?

 Currently, reading.
 We read so many books!
 We have started going to the library together to keep up with her passion, and it has been fun for both of us to expand beyond board books to larger picture books.
 At least a few times a day, we curl up together on the couch and read a couple of books (she usually has a favorite of the day or week that we just read on repeat).